ttuegel/haskell-love-2021/README.md

         ~(S _) -> ()
 ```

-Strict fields are widely used and very useful, but we should take care because they come with limitations.
+Strict fields are popular and widely used, but we should be aware of this restriction.

 ## `StrictData`